defenseunicorns/pepr/docs/080_faq/README.md

 * **Lifecycle Management**: Operator SDK provides tools for managing the lifecycle of operators through OLM (Operator Lifecycle Manager), while Pepr relies on [Helm](../030_user-guide/120_customization.md) for upgrades.
 * **Complexity**: Operator SDK uses native Kubernetes Go libraries for deep integration with Kubernetes resources, while Pepr exposes a high-level abstraction allowing users to focus on business logic.
 * **Easy Setup**: While both make it easy to initialize a new project, Pepr comes with an out-of-the-box `hello-pepr.ts` example which demonstrates how to use Pepr effectively.
-* **API Design**: Pepr uses an English-style fluent API for simplicity, whereas Operator SDK employs Go for its API.
-Pepr is designed to facilitate quick development and deployment of Kubernetes operators and admission controllers with minimal effort.

 ## How does Pepr compare to Kyverno?